giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 For instance, to run the script on the mock input data included in this repository by specifying each parameter, you would run:

     python3 optimizeMedinaBasic.py -s input/sps/ -j input/judgments/mock_judgments.csv -o output/

+To run it on the extended mock input data (getting the exact same output!), you would instead run:

+    python3 optimizeMedinaBasic.py -s input/sps/ -j input/judgments/mock_judgments_ext.csv -o output/

 ### Output
 testo